smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/07 - Full Outer Join.md

 ---------------------------------------------------------------------------------

-The following shows the contents of fruits in both Table A and Table B.
+The following shows the contents of fruits in both `Table A` and `Table B`.

 ```sql
 SELECT  a.ID,